The Magic of The Mark

 The Province is presided over by the Provincial Grand Master, R.W.
 Bro.
 Stephen Hallberg, assisted by the Deputy Provincial Grand Master, W Bro Ron Harrison and Assistant Provincial Grand Master, W Bro Jack Geelhoed.

-If you are already a Freemason and you are interested in joining our “happy , friendly and fun degree” please contact us.
+If you are already a Freemason and you are interested in experiencing "the Magic of the Mark” please contact us.
 If you are not, but interested in joining Freemasonry in the Province of Lincolnshire click HERE to go to the website of the Provincial Grand Lodge of Lincolnshire for more information.

 R.W.Bro.
 Stephen C. Hallberg,